The Benefits and Risks of Anesthesia

 - Regional.
 This type focuses on a specific part of the body, like local anesthesia, but the area is bigger.
 Epidural or spinal anesthesia, for example, blocks pain in the area around the spinal cord.

 - General.
-For severe, stressful, or painful procedures, this type is used.
 It affects the entire body, including the brain, and the patient is unconscious through the whole procedure.
-General anesthesia is administered intravenously, or the patient breathes the drugs in.
+General anesthesia is usually administered intravenously.

 Anesthesia helps to make medical procedures less stressful and painful.
 For patients, it allows them to remain unconscious during the procedure, and takes away any pain or discomfort that may occur during the procedure.
 It is also beneficial for surgeons, as it keeps the patient calm and still.